-The commandment not to curse "the ruler" of the Israelites was a part of the Old Covenant (Exodus 22:28), which Paul was well aware of.
-What contemporary readers may not understand is the reference to the high priest as a "whited wall".
+The commandment not to put down "the ruler" of the Israelites was a part of the Old Covenant, which Paul was well aware of.
+What contemporary readers may not understand is the reference to the high priest as a "whited wall."

 In order to minimize the smell these walls were "dusted" (the Hebrew word koniao translated as "whitened" actually refers to spreading lime dust, which is still used in outdoor toilets in many areas), which is also called "whited" or "whitewashed."
 While referring to someone as a wall upon which the public urinated could be considered vulgar, it was strictly condemning a person before God.

-Paul reacted in pain and anger to his being struck.
-As a student of the law he knew that the law forbade punishing anyone before their guilt had been established in the testimony of two or more witnesses.
-Yet that did not excuse his curse of the man, even though he did not know that he was the high priest (Acts 23:5).
+Paul reacted in pain and anger to being struck.
+As a student of the law he knew it forbade punishing anyone before their guilt had been established in the testimony of two or more witnesses.
+That did not, however, excuse his impulsive words toward this special person.

 Jesus was speaking of tombs, which were often dusted with lime (whitewashed) to keep down the smell.
 Furthermore, he was not calling the Pharisees whitewashed tombs but saying they were "like" whitewashed tombs.
 He used a perfect analogy to describe the hypocrisy of the Pharisees and explained the analogy to them without cursing them in any respect.

 By digging a little deeper we have found no contradiction between the statement made by the two men.
 Yes, Paul did curse the high priest, but it was asking God to condemn him that was the problem.